 So let's dive into the fundamental but necessary question: What's personal branding -- and why do you need a personal brand?

 Personal Branding Definition

 A personal brand takes a person -- in B2B, often the CEO and other executives -- and markets them as if they were a brand.
-At the same time, anyone to some extent has a personal brand.
+Don't think, however, that you need to be a CEO to have a personal brand.
+Anyone has a personal brand.
 As Jeff Bezos famously said, "Your personal brand is what people say about you when you're not in the room."
-Sometimes referred to as "self-packaging," a personal brand involves developing and maintaining a reputation so that other people perceive you in a certain way.
+Sometimes referred to as "self-packaging," a personal brand is how you're perceived by others.
+It's a shortcut to someone understanding what you're about.

 Personal brands are an effective way of drawing people to your company.
-Think about such names as Jeff Bezos or Bill Gates.
+Think about such personal branding examples as Jeff Bezos or Bill Gates.
 Or, in the B2B sphere, think about Neil Patel or Seth Godin.
 All of these names have immediate name recognition.
 But it's not just that you know the name -- you have feelings associated with each person.
-From intelligence to generosity, each of these individuals has a reputation that is associated with their name -- and that reputation affects their business as well.
+From intelligence to generosity, these individuals have a reputation associated with their name -- and that reputation affects their business as well.
 That is the power of creating a personal brand.

 A caveat.
 A personal brand is not spin or inauthenticity.
 That only backfires.
 Think of it as putting your best foot forward and developing a meaningful reputation.

 What is it about a personal brand that makes it so powerful?
 What can it do for you and your business?
 Let's examine that.